chirpley/docs/docs/source/asbrand.rst

 .. |chaticon| image:: _static/images/chat-icon.svg
    :height: 18px

-As long as a campaign is active you can start a private chat with influencers.
+If a campaign is active you can start a private chat with influencers.
 This can be useful when the content requires extra information.
 Just click on the |chaticon| in the card of the influencer to start a conversation.